nunchaku-tech/ComfyUI-nunchaku/README.md

     After downloading, specify the corresponding folder name as the `int4_model`.

-    - **Note**: Currently, loading the **4-bit T5 model** consumes excessive memory. **We will optimize this later.**

-- **FLUX.1 Depth Preprocessor (deprecated)** : A legacy node for loading a depth estimation model and producing a corresponding depth map.
+- **FLUX.1 Depth Preprocessor (will be deprecated in v0.4)** : A legacy node for loading a depth estimation model and producing a corresponding depth map.
 The `model_path` parameter specifies the location of the model checkpoint.
 You can manually download the model repository from [Hugging Face](https://huggingface.co/LiheYoung/depth-anything-large-hf) and place it under the `models/checkpoints` directory.
 Alternatively, use the following CLI command:

   ```shell
   huggingface-cli download LiheYoung/depth-anything-large-hf --local-dir models/checkpoints/depth-anything-large-hf